camdecoster/camdecoster.github.io/src/content/blog/jest-variables-test-execution-cycle.md

 What's going on here?
 The beforeEach block should run first, then the test, for each pass through the loop.
 Let's walk this through in a bit more detail:

-1. Set the global variable value, `paramsObject.position`, to the current `position` value
+1. Set the global variable value, `paramsObject.position{:js}`, to the current `position{:js}` value
 1. Enter the beforeEach block
 	1. Reset the mock
-	1. Emit `paramsObject.position`
+	1. Emit `paramsObject.position{:js}`
 1. Get the emitted position value from the mock function ([first function call][first argument from function call])
-1. Assert that `emittedPosition` should match `position`
+1. Assert that `emittedPosition{:js}` should match `position{:js}`

 That all seems correct, but it doesn't work.
 The issue is a result of the Jest test execution cycle, and it's something that developers should be aware of.
 Here's a breakdown of what Jest does when it opens a test file:

 1. Execute top level statements
-1. Execute `describe` blocks, in order
+1. Execute `describe{:js}` blocks, in order
-1. If a test is found, add that to a list of tests to execute, along with any related `beforeEach`, `afterEach`, etc. blocks.
+1. If a test is found, add that to a list of tests to execute, along with any related `beforeEach{:js}`, `afterEach{:js}`, etc. blocks.
 1. Go through the test list and run each test in order

 You'll notice that the tests don't actually get run until the end of the cycle.
 Because the loop is part of a describe block, it gets executed as part of step 2.
-While Jest is building a list of tests (without running them), `paramsObject.position` is set three times, with the final value being `'right'`.
-By the time the tests are actually run, `paramsObject.position` isn't changing anymore, so the first two tests fail because they're expecting `emittedPosition` to match `position`, and it doesn't.
+While Jest is building a list of tests (without running them), `paramsObject.position{:js}` is set three times, with the final value being `'right'{:js}`.
+By the time the tests are actually run, `paramsObject.position{:js}` isn't changing anymore, so the first two tests fail because they're expecting `emittedPosition{:js}` to match `position{:js}`, and it doesn't.

 Ultimately, this is a scope issue.
 Because the value that's changing is global, it doesn't get saved in it's current state at the time the test is created.
 The solution is stop using a global variable.
 Here's how I changed the test to work the way I expected: